 The letters culminate from an open letter published on www.dearpresident.co.za, which attracted thousands of South Africans.

 “Only two percent of your speech or 115 of your 4411 words were devoted to crime.
+In other words, in a speech that lasted almost an hour, one minute was spent on crime.

 “You spent more time, or 132 words, welcoming guests of honour than talking about what you plan to do about crime.”